![]() |

 ||||

-Freedom and JoyI did not have the good fortune to meet or receive teachings from Lama Yeshe while he was alive during the years these photos were taken, but I certainly feel as though I meet him again and again as I continue to work on the images for this gallery.
+Freedom and JoyI did not have the good fortune to meet or personally receive teachings from Lama Yeshe during the years these photos were taken, but I certainly feel as though I meet him again and again as I continue to work with these images.
 I feel he is one of those unique spiritual teachers whose presence is conveyed quite directly through his photographs ~ his compassion, his wakefulness, and his deep sense of humor.
-Though the Tibetan Vajrayana path which he taught is one of great energy and discipline, when one looks at the portraits, one can sense the fruits of the practice in the form of profound freedom and joy.
-And it is my sincere hope that at least some of that joy is shared with those who view these images of a great spiritual teacher.
+Though the Tibetan Vajrayana path which he presented is one requiring great energy and discipline, when one looks at his portraits one can sense the fruits of the practice in the form of profound freedom and joy.
+And it is my sincere hope that that joy is shared with those who view the prints of this great spiritual teacher. |

 |||||